kevinmirc/tic-tac-typescript/README.md

 # Tic Tac Typescript
-A typescript library for handling tic-tac-toe in your application.
+A typescript SDK for handling tic-tac-toe in your application.

 # How it Works